SPEARFISH, SD - Facility Maintenance Superintendent Gary Hargens was recognized with a City of Spearfish Award for Safety Excellence on November 17.

 Hargens has served on the City’s Safety Committee for more than two years.

-e has been responsible for procuring PPE (personal protective equipment) for all City staff, he took it upon himself to send out a weekly safety tip to employees, and he is regularly researching safety articles and trends to bring to the City,” Safety Coordinator Tyler Ehnes said, adding Hargens has also worked diligently to resolve items on the City’s master hazard log. “
+e has been responsible for procuring PPE (personal protective equipment) for all City staff, he took it upon himself to send out a weekly safety tip to employees, and he is regularly researching safety articles and trends to bring to the City,” Safety Coordinator Tyler Ehnes said, describing how Hargens has worked diligently to resolve items on the City’s master hazard log. “

 This has no doubt resulted in safer working conditions and has prevented injuries to the staff and public.”